 The Invisible White Rabbit – A Parable in Determination

 The Invisible White Rabbit – A Parable in Determination is based on a story by Edward Hays.
-I think The Invisible White Rabbit is an excellent source of inspiration and wisdom for those trying forge a spiritual journey.
+I think The Invisible White Rabbit is an excellent source of inspiration and wisdom for those trying to forge a spiritual journey.
 We all know this journey takes incredible determination and perseverance.
 Many New Age books make it sound easy with their claims of “Five Easy Steps Towards Enlightenment”, but anyone who has done any deep spiritual work is acutely aware that it is not easy or fast.
 But how do we stay on the path with life’s challenges and surprises?

 The Invisible White Rabbit - A Parable in Determination - Providence Holistic Counseling Services - if we wait till we are ready